vmware-tanzu/velero/site/content/docs/v1.6/restic.md

 ### Monitor backup annotation

-Velero does not provide a mechanism to detect persistent volume claims that are missing the restic backup annotation.
+Velero does not provide a mechanism to detect persistent volume claims that are missing the Restic backup annotation.

 To solve this, a controller was written by Thomann Bits&Beats: [velero-pvc-watcher][7]